-If technical problems occur, send an e-mail to firstname.lastname@example.org.
+If technical problems occur, please send an e-mail to firstname.lastname@example.org.

 - Which documents do I have to upload to be able to submit an application to the DAAD portal?

-Your application is only complete if you submit all the application documents listed in the Call for Applications of the scholarship you are applying for.
-With the exception of your references and work samples (e.g. DVD), all of these documents must be uploaded to the DAAD portal.
-In some cases, individual documents (e.g. university certificate) may be submitted at a later date if this is explicitly permitted in the program's Call for Applications.
+Your application is only complete if you submit all the application documents listed in the call for applications.
+With the exception of your signed reference form and work samples (e.g. DVDs), all of these documents must be uploaded to the DAAD portal.
+In some cases, individual documents (e.g. university certificate) may be submitted at a later date if this is explicitly permitted in the programme’s call for scholarship applications.

 - Do I receive confirmation that my application has been received?

-Yes, as soon as you have submitted your application online, you will automatically receive an email confirming that your application has been successfully submitted and notifying you of a message in the portal’s messaging system.
+Yes, as soon as you have submitted your application online, you will automatically receive confirmation that your application has been successfully submitted and an e-mail informing you that a message has been sent to you via the portal’s messaging system.
 The message confirms that your application has been received.

-- What are your academic and personal qualities?
+- What are your subject-specific and personal qualities?